 In November 2020, City Council placed Measure V on the ballot to help fund affordable housing development, acquisition and rehabilitation.
-Measure V was projected to provide approximately \$390,000 per year, with an additional amount upon recovery from the COVID-19 pandemic While it was unsuccessful in passing by a two percent margin, a similar ballot measure, Measure L, was subsequently approved by East Palo Alto voters in November 2022 to support housing affordability and to prevent displacement.
-Similar to Measure O, Measure L assesses a business tax on rental property but also applies to smaller properties with less than five rental units.
+Measure V would increase the city's Transient Occupancy Tax from 12 percent to 14 percent by 2023, to be paid by hotel and short-term rental customers, to align with other cities' transient occupancy taxes.
+Measure V was projected to provide approximately \$390,000 per year, with an additional amount upon recovery from the COVID-19 pandemic.
+While it was unsuccessful in passing by a two percent margin, another ballot measure, Measure L, was subsequently approved by East Palo Alto voters in November 2022 to support housing affordability and to prevent displacement.
+Measure L assesses a business tax on rental property but also applies to smaller properties with less than five rental units.
 The measure is projected to generate up to \$2 million annually to fund affordable housing programs in the City.